 Large pharmaceutical companies are continually seeking to drive efficiencies in their development processes to both reduce costs associated with the development of new drug candidates and accelerate time to market.
-This has generally been positive for CRO's as it has resulted in increased outsourcing by these companies.
-However, in an effort to drive further efficiencies in their development processes, large pharmaceutical companies in particular are increasingly looking to consolidate the number of outsource providers with which they engage, with many entering strategic partnership arrangements with a limited number of outsource providers.
-While we believe this trend will benefit large CRO's with global capabilities and expertise such as ICON, and may also lead to increased outsourcing spend, the failure to enter strategic partnership arrangements with our competitors could have a material adverse impact on our results of operations.
+As a result, large pharmaceutical companies in particular are increasingly looking to consolidate the number of outsource providers with which they engage, with many entering strategic partnership arrangements with a limited number of outsource providers.
+The failure to enter strategic partnership arrangements with customers or the loss of existing customers as a result of them entering strategic partnership arrangements with our competitors could have a material adverse impact on our results of operations.